 Asthma Tests & Diagnosis

-There is not one particular test that is indicative of an absolute diagnosis of asthma.
+There are many people who have asthma, but this it is not diagnosed with just one single test.
 Rather, there are several tests to run and factors to take into account when determining a proper diagnosis.
 Some diagnostic tests determine lung function, blood tests analyze people’s overall health, and other tests determine allergies and whether or not there are any coexisting medical conditions.

 Diagnostic testing for asthma includes the following tests: